 But we can’t rely on those elements alone if we want long-term happiness in a relationship.

-Long term happiness is largely based on having a partner who supports our vision for the kind of life and relationship that we really want (and the same goes for your support of your partner’s vision), and a partner who meets our needs and requirements.
+Long term happiness is largely based on having a partner who supports our vision for the kind of life and relationship that we really want (and the same goes for your support of your partner’s vision), and a partner who meets our needs and relationship requirements.

-It’s important for long-term happiness to be true to our vision, needs and requirements because when our vision isn’t realized, we feel unfulfilled.
+It’s important for long-term happiness to be true to our vision, needs and relationship requirements because when our vision isn’t realized, we feel unfulfilled.

-And when our needs and requirements aren’t being met, we experience issues in the relationship that affect our sense of security, happiness, and sense of being loved.
+And when our needs and relationship requirements aren’t being met, we experience issues in the relationship that affect our sense of security, happiness, and sense of being loved.

 Yes, you are a “very unique person” and it WOULD indeed be a “shame for him to lose you,” but if you’re unhappy and this is not what you really want, it would be a shame for you to deny your own needs and dreams just to stay together even though you’re not really happy.